On June 23, 2011, the Supreme Court rendered its decision in Pliva, Inc. v. Mensing

 "To be sure, whether a private party can act sufficiently independently under federal law to do what state law requires may sometimes be difficult to determine.
 But this is not such a case.
 Before the Manufacturers could satisfy state law, the FDA - a federal agency - had to undertake special effort permitting them to do so. . . .
 [W]hen a party cannot satisfy its state duties without the Federal Government's special permission and assistance, which is dependent on the exercise of judgment by a federal agency, that party cannot independently satisfy those state duties for preemption purposes. *** Here, state law imposed a duty on the Manufacturers to take a certain action, and federal law barred them from taking that action.
 The only action the Manufacturers could independently take - asking for the FDA's help - is not a matter of state law concern.
 [Plaintiffs] tort claims are pre-empted."

-The ruling protects generic drug manufacturers from suits under state tort law for failure to strengthen warning labels if doing so would require a label change that is prohibited by Federal law
+protects generic drug manufacturers from suits under state tort law for failure to strengthen warning labels if doing so would require a label change that is prohibited by Federal law.

 Kelley Drye & Warren LLP

 Kelley Drye's team of Food and Drug lawyers strives to integrate our clients' business strategies with FDA compliance and to help resolve regulatory enforcement matters when they arise.
 Working side-by-side with business development and marketing professionals, we provide comprehensive regulatory counseling and assist in developing products, labels, and promotional materials that achieve our clients' goals without running afoul of regulatory requirements.
 With close knowledge of FDA's enforcement priorities and deep experience with the FTC's regulation of advertising, our team can provide comprehensive legal advice with an eye towards giving clients a competitive edge.